2022 GLOBAL REPORTING INITIATIVE ISSUE BRIEF

 KPI: Safety Training Completion Rate, Tillamook (target 95.00 percent): 97 percent

-Key Players: Our Director of Safety & Continuous Improvement leads a department of facility safety managers, site training administrators and continuous improvement coordinators.
+Key Players: At both of our TCCA plant facilities, a Director of Plant Operations leads the Regional Safety Manager who oversees a team of safety staff.
 Our managers and supervisors are responsible for maintaining a safe working environment and implementing the safety programs within their respective departments.
 All employees are expected to adhere to safety rules as part of their job duties.

-On-Farm Safety: Our Farm Services Team works collaboratively with our Safety Team to provide technical support to our farmer-owners.
+On-Farm Safety: Our Farm Services Team works collaboratively with our Safety Department to provide technical support to our farmer-owners.
 We encourage all our farmer-owners to have safety protocols and hazard training for the employees on their farms.
-We verify these on-farm safety procedures during our third-party evaluations.
+We also provide monthly safety tips to farmers in a newsletter article or email.
+We verify on-farm safety procedures during our second and third-party evaluations.
 Potential farm-related accidents include equipment injuries, falls, confined spaces, chemical exposure and loss of hearing due to loud noises.
 Through our Technical Assistance Program, we offer resources and in-house training where our farmer-owners can address these safety issues, develop appropriate farm-worker trainings and select appropriate safety equipment.

 We have specialized programs and procedures to prevent and mitigate negative health and safety impacts and incidents.
 These include but are not limited to: emergency preparedness programs, electrical safety, lockout/tagout procedures, confined space entry, power industrial truck programs, fall protection, machine guarding, ergonomics, personal protective equipment, hearing conservation, respiratory protection, ammonia systems, fire protection, crane and hoist procedures and contractor safety.
 To maintain our high standards, we provide all employees — full-time, part-time, seasonal and temporary, as well as interns — the necessary training, tools and support to perform their work safely.

 All employees are expected to detect and report unsafe work conditions, incidents, injuries, practices, property damage and unsafe behaviors in the workplace.
-Prompt reporting to immediate supervisors, Safety Team, Safety Committee members and/or the People & Culture Department is required to ensure that no further harm can occur to co-workers and property.
+Prompt reporting to immediate supervisors, Safety Department, Safety Committee members and/or the People and Culture Department is required to ensure that no further harm can occur to co-workers and property.